-Richard began composing at the age of 6, encouraged by his first piano teacher, Vera Crawford-Phillips.
-He also has early memories of improvising along to his brother’s piano playing.
+Richard began composing at the age of 6, encouraged by his first piano teacher, and he has very early memories of improvising along to his brother’s piano playing.
 The earliest pieces in his filing cabinet date from his time at school and include pieces for flute and piano, and entries for the annual school Christmas Carol competition.

 Richard studied music as Organ Scholar at St John’s College, Oxford.
 During his career as a composer, conductor, organist and choir director he has written music which has been performed by chapel choirs, chamber ensembles, orchestras and soloists all around the country.
 In 2000 he wrote his oratorio, The Crown of Life, to a commission from the Philomusica of Gloucestershire and Worcestershire, and a string quartet for a concert in L’vov, Ukraine.

 Richard has regular commissions and composes a variety of types of music, working with singers and individual solo musicians on special projects and with librettists for large scale works such as operas.
 He works to a brief or liaises with clients, and is familiar with producing pieces for larger groups.
 Richard will set words to music or create a piece with original words.
 Corporate work includes composing music for videos and acting in an advisory capacity to producers and directors.

 Richard’s work as a church organist, as well as playing for regular services, has taken him all over the country, playing everywhere from the tiniest chapels in Wales to Choral Evensong in St Paul’s Cathedral, St David’s Cathedral, Worcester Cathedral, Gloucester Cathedral and many others.
 Abroad, he has accompanied Choral Evensong at, among others, the Cathedral Church of Saint John the Divine in New York, and in churches and cathedrals in France, Belgium and the Ukraine.